Frequently asked questions about

 - If you’re switching jobs and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance is typically a much more affordable stopgap than COBRA (but the loss of your prior coverage would also trigger a special enrollment period during which you could buy an ACA-compliant plan in the Kansas marketplace; this is true even if you’re offered the option to continue your prior coverage with COBRA).

-- You will soon qualify for Medicare.
+- You will soon qualify for Medicare and don’t have another coverage option in the meantime.

 - If you’re not eligible for Medicaid or a premium subsidy in the exchange, the monthly premiums for an ACA-compliant plan might simply not be affordable.
 This includes people caught in the coverage gap that Kansas has created by refusing to accept federal funding to expand Medicaid.